What are Power Purchase Agreements (PPA)?

 Physical PPAs and direct PPAs are bilateral contracts between the producer and the buyer in which the producer supplies the electricity directly to the buyer.
 No electricity is fed into the public grid.
 This is usually the case when the generation plant and the point of consumption are in close proximity to each other.
 The term is also used synonymously with on-site PPA.

 Virtual PPAs, synthetic PPAs or financial PPAs are contracts in which the electricity is not physically supplied.
 The electricity producer and consumer are in different price zones or balancing groups and the physical flow of electricity is decoupled from the financial cash flow.
 PPA electricity is traded in the traditional way, for example on the electricity exchange: a PPA provider is usually involved who sells the electricity produced.
 The same amount of electricity is purchased for delivery.
-The quality of the electricity supply - for example green electricity - is characterised by guarantees of origin.
+The quality of the electricity supply - for example renewable electricity - is characterised by guarantees of origin.

 Steps for implementing a PPA